Jacob Piatt Dunn

 Dunn's career as a newspaper journalist provided his primary source of income.
 He often wrote in support of Indiana's Democratic Party politics.
-His involvement Indiana's political history is most notable for his crusade for election reform.
+His involvement in Indiana's political history is most notable for his crusade for election reform.
 Dunn supported the Australian ballot system, which helped to eliminate vote buying.
 In addition, Dunn and others drafted a new city charter for Indianapolis, which was approved after further amendments in 1891.
 Dunn was appointed for two terms as the Indianapolis city controller, from 1904 to 1906 and from 1914 to 1916, and served two years as chief deputy to the Marion County treasurer, from 1910 to 1912.
 Dunn ran for Indiana's Seventh Congressional District in 1902 as a Democrat, but lost to the Republican incumbent.

 Dunn's service was not without controversy.
 As the Indianapolis city controller, he was criticized for using the interest earned on guaranty bonds for personal gain.
 Although there was no law prohibiting this practice, the mayor asked for Dunn's resignation, but he was never prosecuted.
 As a political advisor to Indiana governor Thomas R. Marshall, Dunn drafted a new Indiana Constitution, which expressed nativist views and racial bias.
 Dunn placed even more restrictions on voting than the version that already existed at that time.
 The proposal passed the Indiana General Assembly, but the Indiana Supreme Court deemed it unconstitutional and it failed in an appeal to the U.S. Supreme Court in 1913.
 Following a trip to Haiti and Santo Domingo in 1921, where Dunn hoped to identify profitable manganese mines, Samuel M. Ralston, newly elected to the U.S. Senate, chose Dunn as his secretary for his Washington, D.C. office.
 Dunn became ill while serving as Ralston's chief aide and died in 1924.